0324674169-jobyda/Online-QuizTest-generator/README.md

 ✅ Responsive and modern UI design

-🧩 Project Structure
-📁 Online-Quiz-Generator
-│
-├── index.html        # Main HTML structure
-├── styles.css        # UI styling and responsiveness
-├── script.js         # Core logic and functionality
-├── dummy-data.json   # Sample quiz data
-└── README.md         # Project documentation

-⚙️ How the System Works
+# How the System Works

 Create Quiz